eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/subscriber.rst

     :lines: 51

-We have the subscriber initialization public member function.
+Next comes the subscriber initialization public member function.
 This is the same as the initialization public member function defined for the :class:`Writer`.

 .. literalinclude:: /../code/Examples/Python/HelloWorld/HelloWorldSubscriber.py